quietsy/advanced-configurations/docs/phone.md

 - Remove leftover data
 - Figure out the pains and find alternatives

-My phone is Poco X3 NFC with [lineage + micro-g](https://lineage.microg.org/), it has an [always-on mullvad + home VPN](/split/), and a lot of self-hosting related apps.
+My phone is a Pixel 8 with [GrapheneOS](https://grapheneos.org/), it has an [always-on VPN](/hub/), and a lot of self-hosting related apps.

-The main feature of this setup is great idle battery consumption with [up to 7 days on a single charge](https://files.virtualize.link/pics/microg.png).

 ## Backup